Overview of Zhangzhou (Swatow) Porcelain

 Two beautiful examples from the Philippines Bautista collection

-Comparable example from the Er Long kiln excavation
+A comparable piece from the Er Long kiln excavation

-Plate with ladies in garden from the Ching Ban Lee Gallery
+Plate with "ladies in garden" from the Ching Ban Lee Gallery

 Example with human motif from Er Long Kiln